Mike-Kulikov/data_science_projects/Project 4. Zoom Webinars Analysis/README.md

 ## Results

-As a result of the project, [the following report](https://github.com/Mike-Kulikov/sf_data_science/blob/main/Project%204.%20Zoom%20Webinars%20Analysis/WI%20Club%20Investor%20Night.pdf){:target="_blank" rel="noopener"} was created
+As a result of the project, <a href="https://github.com/Mike-Kulikov/sf_data_science/blob/main/Project%204.%20Zoom%20Webinars%20Analysis/WI%20Club%20Investor%20Night.pdf" target="_blank">the following report</a> was created

-The code is displayed in [the following file](https://github.com/Mike-Kulikov/sf_data_science/blob/main/Project%204.%20Zoom%20Webinars%20Analysis/WI%20Club%20Night%20analytics.ipynb){:target="_blank" rel="noopener"}
+The code is displayed in <a href="https://github.com/Mike-Kulikov/sf_data_science/blob/main/Project%204.%20Zoom%20Webinars%20Analysis/WI%20Club%20Night%20analytics.ipynb" target="_blank">the following file</a>

 ## Outcomes